#arcade

 Multiple Entry Points

-Previously, producers had to navigate into a full kit before previewing any samples — spending two or three minutes before realizing it wasn't what they needed.
-With structured tags in place, we added entry points by instrument, genre, mood, and BPM — whatever matched how they were thinking that day.
+Previously, producers had to navigate into a full kit before previewing samples — two or three minutes before realizing it wasn't right.
+Structured tags let us add entry points by instrument, genre, mood, and BPM — however they were thinking that day.

 Browse by